Is Pilates Useful in Fixing Pectus Excavatum?

 Check out this video to see how to perform a picture-perfect Pilates push up.

-The push-up plank isn’t a standard Pilates exercise.
+The push-up plank isn’t a regular Pilates exercise.
 However, I’ve seen a couple of Pilates instructors integrate this exercise into their workouts for better chest muscle activation.

 This exercise challenges your core and stresses the chest, shoulders, and arms.